siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 Since this approach doesn't require a plugin, your site can be readily published to GitHub Pages on Siteleaf's free Developer plan.
 {: .tip}

-For more on this collection approach, explore the Siteleaf blog [source code](https://github.com/siteleaf/siteleaf.com/tree/master/_blog_tags) or read more in the tutorial on [author pages](/blog/author-pages-in-jekyll-and-siteleaf/).
+For more on this collection approach, read the tutorial on [author pages](/blog/author-pages-in-jekyll-and-siteleaf/) or explore the Siteleaf blog [source code](https://github.com/siteleaf/siteleaf.com/tree/master/_blog_tags).

 ## The plugin approach